About the Symposium

 - Partnerships between academia, policymakers, private and third sector – are they working?

-- Is the youth a key driver in building resilience in the water sector through science-based innovative approaches?
+- Young people as key drivers in building resilience in the water sector through science-based innovative approaches.

 The format is designed to promote dialogue across disciplines and to provide opportunities to explore complementary and/or contrasting views and opinions around the theme of the Symposium.
 Held over two days there will be a mix of presentations and interactive sessions and opportunities.
 These will include: